How the National NAACP Began

 • it uses the courts, state and federal, to secure justice and level barriers;

-• it carries and educational program in efforts to create a climate of opinion in favor of equal rights and human brotherhood; and
+• it carries out an educational program in the effort to create a climate of opinion in favor of equal rights and human brotherhood; and

-For additional information, please visit the Web site for our national organization: NAACP.
+For additional information, please visit the website of our national organization: NAACP.

 Who We Are